mohammadnr2817/dummock/README.md

 Spoofs location information by GPS and Network providers which allows users to fake their location with some custom location/route of their choice.
 This could help eradicate the risk of getting tracked down by possible trackers/hackers.

-Used MVVM + MVI architecure as practice.Feel free to explore and make suggestions.
+I wrote this project as a practice, feel free to explore and make suggestions.
+Some tech stacks: **MVVM + MVI architecture, Dagger2 DI, Room database, Neshan Apis, Custom view**.

 Some screenshots: